 Build custom UTM parameters with ease.

-Why Set Up Google Analytics Custom Dimensions for Custom UTM Parameters
+Why Set Up Google Analytics Custom Dimensions for Custom URL Parameters Such as Custom UTMs

 You can build a custom UTM parameter without creating a corresponding custom dimension for it.
 However, this will limit how you see the data in Google Analytics because you won’t be able to report on that parameter.

 Essentially, GA will record it as a visited page but it will have no way of knowing how to connect that information to the metrics that you want to track.
 The only way for Google to appropriately attribute data that’s coming in with that custom UTM parameter is for you to set up a corresponding custom dimension.

 For example, let’s say you want to track and measure influencer marketing campaigns.
 You build a custom UTM parameter &influencer=, for this.